 To make this conversion happen, companies will need capital, and those that don’t want to compromise equity along the way will look to private credit options.
 This gives investors who may meet their tech quota on the glamorous but always fickle tech stock market an alternative investment option.

 A combined search on AlphaSense for software and tech alongside private credit investing shows documents trending up heavily in the second half of the pandemic period until now, with capital markets atop the industry list and accounting for about a third (740 to be exact) of the total documents included in the search.

 Document trend results for “software OR tech” and “private credit investing”

 The takeaway: Investors can take the time and due diligence looking for novel private credit opportunities within the tech industry if they want a different kind of exposure to that industry.

 Why it may be time to consider the private credit market

-The private credit market has been steadily growing since the GFC of 2008 and there are no signs of that trajectory changing, with nearly three-quarters of recently surveyed investors indicating that they plan to increase their allocation in this sphere.
+The personal credit market has been steadily growing since the GFC of 2008.
+There are no signs of that trajectory changing, with nearly three-quarters of recently surveyed investors indicating that they plan to increase their allocation in this sphere.

 More like this

 3 min read